Introduction to Built Environment Professional Practice

 For a further three years of study - or four, if you choose an industry placement, you'll develop your knowledge and skills within real estate development.

-If you are studying full-time, you'll have the option to take an industry placement year between years two and three.
-Although you will be responsible for securing your own placement, we will support your search and assign you a tutor to monitor your progress whilst on placement.
+On the BSc (Hons) course, you will have the option to take an industry placement year between years two and three.
+Although you will be responsible for securing your placement, our tutors will support you in finding a role, and monitor your progress throughout.

 This module will introduce you to the range of sectors and professions involved in the built environment sector.
 You will also gain an understanding of the role of the different professions, and begin to explore the concept of health and safety in industry.